-To know how the Portuguese Parliament exercises
+Knowing how the Portuguese Parliament exercises

 its responsibilities as regards European affairs in its relationship

 with the Government and the institutions of the European Union

 has proved to be increasingly essential.
+The main purpose

-in decisions taken at European level.
+at European level.

 For the first time in the history of the construction

-of Europe, the Treaty of Lisbon includes
+of Europe, the Treaty

-that they shall contribute actively
+Parliaments, providing that they shall contribute actively

 to the proper functioning of the European Union (Article 12

-On this webpage you will find
+On this webpage you will find information about

-of national Parliaments in the European decision-making process by
+Parliaments in the European decision-making process by

 giving them the opportunity to pronounce on European initiatives